Arkansas Auctioneer Practice Exam

 1 / 400

-What is the purpose of a buyer's premium during an auction?
+What is the primary role of an auctioneer?

 Next Question